sonic-net/sonic-mgmt/docs/testplan/BGP-Conformance-IxANVL.md

 ![Keysight Topology ](Img/anvl-testbed.png)

 ## Setup configuration
-1. Testbed Configuration script brings up the IxANVL docker and the SONIC VS DUT
+1. Testbed Configuration script brings up the IxANVL docker and the SONiC VS DUT
-2. Testbed Configuration script also brings up the connections between IxANVL docker and the SONIC VS DUT for test channel
+2. Testbed Configuration script also brings up the connections between IxANVL docker and the SONiC VS DUT for test channel

 ## Test Methodology
 Here are the highlevel steps: